HRNPH/GANime-FullBody/README.md

-I've Found StyleGans, one of the famous architecture for Gans The Brief introduction is instead of using random noise we map those noise to style and style transfer it with ADaIN to the generated image but Gans Model takes a long time to train so I'll go with **64x64** because it take less time if I managed to improve it I'll Scale it up
+I've Found StyleGans, one of the famous architecture for Gans The Brief introduction is instead of using random noise we map those noise to style and style transfer it with ADaIN to the generated image but Gans Model takes a long time to train so I'll go with **64x64** because it takes less time if I managed to improve it I'll Scale it up

 <u><strong>Result on 64x64 resolution - latent size 256</strong></u>